Thomas J. Griego, Executive Director

 by the PEBA, § 2.

-Application forms for union membership are now available on the PELRB website.
+A standardized form for public employees and bargaining representatives seeking to demonstrate interest in collective bargaining is now available on the PELRB website.
 To download the printable PDF, please visit our Forms page and right-click the "Union Membership Interest Card" link at the bottom of the list.

 How to Win Before the PELRB